optimoveproductintegration/Web-SDK-Integration-Guide/README.md

 </script>
 ```
 >**Note:**
-> Please note the above is ONLY an example.
-[Click here for full code snippet](https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Web-SDK-Code-Snippets/GTM-CustomHTML-Code-Snippet.html).
 > Remember to replace **optimoveSDKToken**, **optimoveSDKToken** and **optimoveSDKconfigVersion** with the actual details that you receive from Optimove’s Integration Team.

 ### <a id="link-visit-customer"></a>Stitching Website Visitors to Registered Customer IDs